Arunvarghese10/Statisctics-for-machine-learning/README.md

 # Statisctics-for-machine-learning

-A custom pdf created by the basic understanding of statistics which is essential for data science.
+A custom pdf created with the basic understanding of statistics which is essential for data science.